Yuanyuan-Yuan/NeuraL-Coverage/README.md

 Since we directly insert the BigGAN project path into system path, passing arguments to `eval_diversity_gen.py` in bash has conflicts with BigGAN projects.
 Therefore, we recommend first setting the following arguments in `eval_diversity_gen.py` and then run `python eval_diversity_gen.py`.

+*Of course, this should be implemented in a more elegant way...🫠 I will do it later.*

 - `--criterion` - The used coverage criterion.
 choices = [`NC`, `KMNC`, `NBC`, `SNAC`, `TKNC`, `TKNP`, `CC`, `LSC`, `DSC`, `MDSC`, `NLC`]